 Practicing good posture is another good way to help treat AS.

-In some cases, AS can cause long-term inflammation that results in bones of the spine fusing together.
+In some cases, AS can cause long-term inflammation that results in bones of your spine fusing together.

-Posture training can help influence how your spine fuses so that your spine doesn’t become locked into a hunched-over position.
-This position can affect how well you can move around and how your posture looks.
+Posture training can help influence how your spine fuses so that it doesn’t become locked into a hunched position.
+This position could affect how well you move around and how your posture looks.

 One component of good posture is awareness.
 You can learn how to check your posture in a full-length mirror.
 Done regularly, this helps you detect any changes early and increases the potential for correction.

 You can also start paying closer attention to how you sit, stand, and walk.
 This helps you break the habit of slouching and focus on holding yourself up straight.